 If you are a director of a Jersey company, whether you are a sole director or you have a larger company, your directors duties are in essence the same.

-The Law 1 says this:
+The Law* says this:-

 ‘A director, in exercising the director’s powers and discharging directors duties, shall:

-There have been numerous decisions of the Jersey courts about these two points and as a director you should have the courts comment in mind when carrying out directors duties.
+There have been numerous decisions of the Jersey courts about these two points and as a director you should have the court’s comment in mind when carrying out directors duties.

 In order to understand this aspect of the directors duties, it is necessary to define what is meant by the best interests of the company.

 Companies are comprised of shareholders, directors, employees and agents and these respective groups’ interests may conflict and compete over time.
-The guiding principle is generally taken from the English authority Gaiman v National Association of Medical Health Ch 317 (England and Wales), which states that when acting, directors should consider the future of the company and balance any short-term benefits against the long-term interests of present as well as prospective members as a whole.
+The guiding principle is generally taken from the English authority Gaiman v National Association of Medical Health Ch 317 (England and Wales), which states that when acting, directors should consider the future of the company and balance any short-term benefits against the long-term interests of present, as well as prospective members as a whole.
 Put more simply, a director should consider the collective interests of present and potential future shareholders in the company.

 As regards whether any act is itself in the best interests of the company, the key authority is the English case of Charterbridge Corporation v Lloyds Ch 62.
 The court held that what is in the best interests of the company is that which an intelligent and honest person in the position of a director would believe to be for the benefit of the company (taking into account all the circumstances in relation to the relevant transaction).